UCL-ARC/condenser-mkdocs/docs/developer_guide/deploying_resources/deploying_terraform.md

 4. Using the Rancher GUI, find the name of a namespace in which you have permission to deploy resources
 5. If you configure the VM for SSH access, you will also need:
-    1. The name of a VM network in the namespace
+    1. The name of a VLAN network in the namespace
     2. The SSH public key data for your SSH key pair

 ## Write a basic Terraform module to launch a VM